bcit-ltc/sugar-suite/README.md

 # Sugar Suite v1

-Sugar Suite is a "Framework Factory" used to produce customized stylesheets designed for building online courses in HTML.
+Sugar Suite is a framework used to design and style online courses.
 It is built using Sass/Compass which provides an expressive and programmatic method for authoring the CSS.
 In order to produce the CSS, the Sass files (.scss) are "pre-processed".

 ## License